karakum-team/karakum/docs/blogposts/Representation.md

 There is a [kotlin-wrappers](https://github.com/JetBrains/kotlin-wrappers) project, where we try to make Kotlin declarations for popular npm libraries that are used in such projects as [Space](https://www.jetbrains.com/space/) and [FlySto](https://www.flysto.net/home).
-Writing Kotlin declarations by hand is complicated task because of text reasons:
+Writing Kotlin declarations by hand is complicated task because of next reasons:

 * Libraries can be huge, you may have to learn tones of documentation to build quality Kotlin declarations for them.
 * It is slow, it can take months (even years) to deliver some typings for a library.